 Not everyone is a good match for outpatient drug rehab.
-A client may require inpatient treatment if they:
+Thus, a client may require inpatient treatment if they:

 - Have a Prior History of Relapse: Many people recovering from drug or alcohol problems relapse to active substance abuse.
-If you have relapsed in the past, you may benefit from a full-time inpatient program.
-Daily structure, monitoring and support maximize your treatment benefits.
+If you have relapsed in the past, you may benefit from a full-time inpatient program where daily structure, monitoring, and support maximize your treatment benefits.

 - Pose a Danger to Self or Others: Some people in drug rehab struggle with behavioral challenges that increase the risk of harm to themselves or others.
 If you are at risk, monitored inpatient treatment is a better choice for recovery.

 - Lack of a Healthy Household Environment: For many people, dysfunctional relationships are a major trigger for substance abuse.
 Daily exposure to this sort of environment can severely decrease your ability to stay sober.
-Your loved ones may not support a sober life.
-Relapse easily occurs when you are surrounded by people who continue to use alcohol or drugs in your presence.
-An inpatient program gives you the chance to get sober in a place that’s safe and supportive.
+For example, loved ones may not support you.
+Also, relapse easily occurs when you are surrounded by people who continue to use alcohol or drugs so an inpatient program gives you the chance to get sober in a place that’s safe and supportive.

 How Is Inpatient Treatment Different from Outpatient Programs?